lcse1706/cli-notebook/README.md

 <h2 align='center'>cli-notebook</h2>

-<p align='center>App with code editor which allows to save code snippets with comments in text editor in separate block.</p>
+<p align='center'>App with code editor which allows to save code snippets with comments in text editor in separate block. </p>

 <h3>Used Technologies:</h3>